Francis Kapyanga

-Francis Robert Kapyanga (born 19 September 1987) is a Zambian politician who serves as Member of Parliament for Mpika.
-He was elected to the position in August 2021.
+Francis Robert Kapyanga (born 19 September 1987) is a Zambian politician who is the current Member of Parliament for Mpika North, having been elected in August 2026.
+Previously, he was the member of parliament for Mpika from August 2021 to May 2026.

-Early career

-Kapyanga has served in the PF most of his career.
-He is the current Provincial Youth Chairman for Muchinga Province.
-Previously he served as Provincial Youth Information and publicity Secretary as well being a PF National Youth Committee Member.

 Parliamentary career

-Kapyanga is one of the most vocal opposition MPs in the Zambian Parliament.
+Kapyanga stood as the Patriotic Front candidate in Mpika at the 2021 general election and he was elected.

+He caused a stir in parliament in 2022 after saying there were muscular men in his consistency to help those using bananas.
+This was after a pornographic video of the Drug Enforcement Commission was leaked.
 In 2023, a parliamentary video went viral after he went to parliament with a plastic portion of cooking oil to display the high cost of living of Zambians in the tenure of the United Party For National Development government.
 A year earlier, he mentioned that youths on the mining Copperbelt had planned protests against high costs of living.

-He caused a stir in parliament in 2022 after saying there were muscular men in his consistency to help those using bananas.
-This was after a pornographic video of the Drug Enforcement Commission was leaked.

-Personal life

-Kapyanga lives in Mpika and he is married.
-His mother was Violet Mutale Kaluba a daughter of the first chief Mukungule in Mpika District from Chobela village who latter settled in Chishali.
+Ahead of the 2026 general election, Mpika constituency was split into Mpika North and Mpika South.
+Kapyanga decided to stand for member of parliament in Mpika North.
+He was adopted as the National Reconciliation Party for Unity and Prosperity candidate in Mpika North and he was elected.